Don't Escape: 4 Days to Survive: Plot

 On the fourth day, the group makes it to the launchpad and spends the day gathering resources to make the rocket launch successful.
-Cate explains that their goal is a space station on the moon, but withholds additional information; eventually, the group launches into orbit.
-On the moon base, Cate explains Sidereal Plexus's sleeping pod technology, which allows its users to transfer their memories and consciousness across parallel universes into another body on another Earth; even if their bodies perish here, they would effectively live on elsewhere.
+Cate explains that their goal is a space station on the Moon, but withholds additional information; eventually, the group launches into orbit.
+On the Moon base, Cate explains Sidereal Plexus's sleeping pod technology, which allows its users to transfer their memories and consciousness across parallel universes into another body on another Earth; even if their bodies perish here, they would effectively survive.
 However, the pods are currently not operating at optimal capacity, meaning their escape to a safe world won't be guaranteed.
 With both the moon and space station now breaking apart, the group decides to use the sleeper pods anyway.

-David then wakes where he did at the start of the game, a broken moon back in the sky, commenting on the strangeness of his dreams.
+David then wakes where he did at the start of the game, a broken Moon back in the sky, commenting on the strangeness of his dreams.
 He ends up living out the same four days over again, but this time with a strong sense of deja vu.
 At the end of the second day, David is visited in his dream by either Barry's late wife (if Barry died previously) or Cody's tiger plush (if Cody died previously).
 Both warn him of the oncoming threat to Barry/Cody.
 Armed with this knowledge, David is able to keep everyone alive by the end of the third day.
 Their survival helps David access additional Sidereal resources that can boost the sleeping pod's performances.

-After reaching the moon station again, David briefly discusses with Cate his dreams and what has changed because of them.
+After reaching the Moon station again, David briefly discusses with Cate his dreams and what has changed because of them.
 The group then uses the sleeping pods again.
-This time, everyone is sent to a world where Sidereal Plexus cancelled their moon mining operations, thus averting the apocalypse.
+This time, everyone is sent to a world where Sidereal Plexus cancelled their Moon mining operations, thus averting the apocalypse.
 While David casually opens up a newspaper on the street, Cate is at a café trying to track him down.
 Elsewhere, Barry and his now-alive wife prepare to adopt Cody.
-As the game ends, the four look up to the intact full moon, reminiscing on the disaster they had miraculously escaped.
+As the game ends, the four look up to the intact full Moon, reminiscing on the disaster they had miraculously escaped.